kellerd/Meetup-FSharp-Primer-Slides/README.md

 #FSharp Primer
+**A look at F# from a pragmatic and practical point of view**

 ## This Presentation

-This deck was prepared for the Ottawa Functional Programmers meetup in June 2016, as an introductory topic on *F#* and some of the better features, open source projects, and getting started.
+This deck was prepared for the Ottawa Functional Programmers meetup in July 2016, as an introductory topic on *F#* and some of the better features, open source projects, and getting started.

 ### Agenda

+- History, Design, .NET Ecosystem
+- Open Source / Community
-- Talk
+- Language Features
-- Static typing demo
+- Short Static typing, Type Inference Demo
-- More Talk
+- The interesting language features
+- Where it's used, next steps
 - FsLab Demo
+- FsReveal

 ### Links in slides
 http://github.com/kellerd/Meetup-FSharp-Primer-Slides